turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/arrays_and_hashes.markdown

 * `shuffle` returns a copy of your array with the elements randomly jumbled up
 * `each` is an *enumerable* method which takes a block parameter and runs that block once for *each* element in the collection.

+### Arrays - Independent Exercise

+Now, reset your array by removing all the beads from their cups and creating a new empty `data` array in your IRB session.

+Spend the next few minutes working through this series of steps **both** with your physical array model and with your IRB session.

+For each instruction, **first** model the process using your physical model -- if you aren't sure what a method will do, try to guess based on the name of the method or what we saw in the group demonstration. **Then**, run the instruction in your IRB session.
+Use the output of this to check your guess and update the physical model if needed.

+1. Insert a "blue" bead to index 1 `data[1] = "blue"`
+2. Check the value of index 0 `data[0]`
+3. Check the value of index 1 `data[1]`
+4. Check the count of the array `data.count`
+5. Push a green and a red bead onto the array `data.push("green")` then `data.push("red")`
+6. Pop the last bead off of the array `data.pop`
+7. Remove the first element from the array `data.shift` -- what value will this return to you?
+8. Check the count of the array `data.count`
+9. Insert a red bead at index 1 `data.insert(1, "red")`
+10. Insert an orange bead at index 1 `data.insert(1, "orange")`
+11. Prepend a purple bead to the front of the array `data.unshift("purple")`
+12. Overwrite the value at index 1 by inserting a yellow bead there `data[1] = "yellow"`
+13. **Bonus:** Use `each` on your array to *iterate* through the beads and print the number of letters in each one (remember that our "beads" are strings -- what method tells us the number of letters on a string?)

+### Further Reading

 For a little different explanation / further reading, check out the [arrays section of Ruby in 100 Minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#7.-arrays).

 ### Introducing Hashes

 Hashes are the second most important data structure in Ruby.
 Like an Array, a Hash is a data structure used for representing a _collection_ of things.
 But whereas an Array generally represents a **list** of things (ordered, identified by numeric position), we use a Hash to represent a collection of *named* values.
 In a Hash, we can insert arbitrary data by labeling it with an identifying name (we'll look at what kind of names get used in a moment) and later retrieve it using the same name.

 Some languages call their Hashes *dictionaries* for this reason -- you look up a word (the label) to retrieve its definition (the data or value with which the label was associated).

 #### Arts & Crafts